Nine health facilities in Western Region receive VW Amarok pick-ups

 This he said was necessary to ensure efficient and effective positioning of health logistics for service delivery.

 “I will direct all other facilities to ensure they get the vehicles.
-As much as we need nurses and doctors, we need the vehicles for the efficient running of the facilities,” he said while presenting nine VW Amarok pick-ups to nine health facilities in the Region last Monday.
+As much as we need nurses and doctors, we need the vehicles for the efficient running of the facilities”, he said this while presenting nine VW Amarok pick-ups to nine health facilities in the Region last Monday.

 He said plans were advanced to procure the second batch of vehicles for other facilities in the Region.